heberjosias/heberjosias/README.md

-### Hi there I'm Heber Josías, Frontend Developer and Data Science Student 💻 👋
+### Hi there I'm Heber Josías
+Frontend Developer and Data Science Student 💻 👋

 I'm a geek, passionate about learning and always looking for innovation💡, I have 5 years of experience in web projects, cloud services and I have worked in mobile development, e-commerce and recently data science.